 Need a last-minute rice vinegar substitute?
-These best six ingredient alternatives will get you out of trouble.
+These best eight ingredient alternatives will get you out of trouble.

 White Wine Vinegar

 Probably one of the most common substitutes for rice vinegar, white wine vinegar is found in any supermarket and many home pantries.
 It’s easily accessible and has a very similar flavor to rice vinegar.

 White wine vinegar is made from the fermentation of white wine.
 While it’s no longer alcoholic, it retains the light and fruity flavor of the wine.
 White wine vinegar also has the acidic kick of vinegar, but on a much milder level than many other kinds of vinegar.

 You can use white wine vinegar to replace rice vinegar in almost any situation.
 Because it has a similar flavor profile, it works in a 1:1 ratio for sauces, pickling, cooking, or any other rice vinegar recipe.